winsoft666/NSIS-UI-Plugin/README.md

 # Screenshot

-For example only, you can use any libray to create any UI by yourself.
+For example only, you can use any UI library to create any UI by yourself.

 ![Screenshot-1](https://github.com/winsoft666/NSIS-UI-Plugin/blob/master/Screenshot/1.png)